-In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.24 In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership and voting membership to students who shared its religious beliefs.
-A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.25
+In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.
+In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership and voting membership to students who shared its religious beliefs.
+A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.

-8. The Virginia General Assembly, North Carolina General Assembly, and Kentucky General Assembly passed legislation to protect religious student associations' religious freedom.
+8. The Virginia General Assembly, North Carolina General Assembly, Kentucky Legislature, and Louisiana State Legislature have passed legislation to protect religious student associations' religious freedom.